BaranovicBen/portfolio/README.md

 # Web Projects

-This repository contains my web work (mostly JavaScript/TypeScript, HTML, and CSS).
+This repository contains my web work (think JavaScript/TypeScript, HTML, and CSS).
 You can see my most recent project here: **[Lyricy](https://baranovicben.github.io/portfolio/)**

 ## What is Lyricy?